fraktalcyber/k8s-security-lab/Lab-notes.md

 <img src="password-change.png" alt="sign in" width="200"/>

-Now you should have arrived at the AWS Console home page:
+You should have now arrived at the AWS Console home page:

 <img src="console.png" alt="sign in" width="200"/>